 Editing an Azure Image¶

-The edit image page for a given image can be accessed via the Images tab on the compute resource overview page:
+The edit image page can be accessed via the Images tab on the compute resource overview page:

 Infrastructure > Compute resources >> list of compute resources > name of a compute resource > Images tab > Actions column > Edit

-The edit image page for a given image is essentially the same as the creating an image page, with the difference that fields will be prefilled with the settings of the image being edited.
+The edit image page is essentially the same as the creating an image page, with the difference that fields will be prefilled with the settings of the image being edited.